microsoft/service-fabric-backup-explorer/README.md

 # Build all packages including Tests and Backup Command Line Tool
-From Repository root folder , run in Powershell(after adding MSBuild to the Path of Command Line):
+From Repository root folder , run in Powershell:
 ```
  .\build_all.ps1 -buildAll
 ```
+User can choose to specify the path of MSBuild or the Visual Studio Version installed in the system.
+Default Version for VS is 2017.

-# Generating nupkg
+# Generating Nuget Packages
 From Visual Studio Command Prompt which has msbuild defined:
 ```
 .\build_all.ps1 -build -generateNupkg